What do we do?

 We design (and make) many things, ergo polytekton (see below for a definition of the word)…

-• We do graphic design (such as book interiors/book covers) and web design (including hosting and maintenance) for Culicidae Press, LLC and Culicidae Architectural Press (both peer-reviewed), Obvious Press (private label publishing for polytekton), and Big Zeppelin (special projects).
+• We do graphic design (such as book interiors/book covers) and web design (including hosting and maintenance) for Culicidae Press, LLC and Culicidae Architectural Press (both peer-reviewed), Obvious Press (private label publishing for polytekton), and other websites.

 • We strongly believe in giving back to the community.
-That is why 50% of all our work is pro-bono, benefitting non-profit and educational institutions, such as Iowa State University’s Department of Architecture, the Southeast Chapter Society of Architectural Historians, the Margaret Zach International Women Composers Library, The Alachua Consort baroque music ensemble, Hog Press (independent and nonprofit), and others…
+That is why about 50% of our work is pro-bono, benefitting non-profit and educational institutions, such as Iowa State University’s Department of Architecture, the Southeast Chapter Society of Architectural Historians, the Architecture, Culture, and Spirituality Forum, The Alachua Consort baroque music ensemble, Hog Press (independent and nonprofit), and others…

 • Shared prose and poetry: notArchitecture